pshdev0/logic/README.md

 # Natural Deduction Builder

-The `natural-deduction-builder` folder contains a Natural Deduction creation tool to generate LaTeX natural deduction arguments.
+The `natural-deduction-builder` folder contains a Natural Deduction creation tool to generate LaTeX natural deduction arguments; this is used to assist writing the logic notes.